-In exceptional cases, FINRA may waive qualification examinations, pursuant to FINRA Rule 9600 Series, and accept other standards as evidence of an applicant’s qualification for registration, such as experience in the securities industry and educational achievement, among others.
-FINRA exercises its waiver authority where good cause is shown by the member requesting a waiver for one of its associated persons.
+In exceptional cases, FINRA may waive qualification examinations, pursuant to FINRA Rule 9600 Series, and accept other standards as evidence of an applicant’s qualification for registration, such as experience in the securities industry and educational achievement.
+FINRA may also consider an applicant’s experience in a field ancillary to the investment banking or securities business as grounds to waive an exam.
+In short, FINRA exercises its waiver authority where good cause is shown by the sponsoring firm requesting a waiver for one of its associated persons.

 FINRA reviews each waiver request on its individual merits and considers all relevant facts presented by the sponsoring firm.
-Below are some of the most common types of waiver requests we’ve observed over the years, which can assist you in recognizing situations in which a basis may exist for requesting a waiver.
+Moreover, FINRA considers the nature of an individual’s disciplinary, regulatory and criminal history, including specifically arbitration awards or arbitration settlements in reviewing each request.
+Below are some of the most common types of waiver requests which can assist you in recognizing situations in which a basis may exist for requesting a waiver.

 Waiver Request Types

 These requests involve individuals working in good faith as representatives or principals in firms, but their registrations, for reasons related to the filing of the appropriate application forms, are not reflected in Web CRD.
 FINRA may waive the exam for such an individual provided the firm documents the filing error and confirms the individual has, in good faith, engaged in the securities business.